 The truth is that we’re overwhelmingly slave to our unconscious processes.
 You might argue otherwise – and the jury will likely be out on the subject of freewill forever, but like it or not, your subconscious mind is being manipulated every single moment of every single day – and the goal?
 To make you spend money.
 The advertising industry in the UK alone is estimated to be worth in-excess of £100 billion to the country’s economy – that money does not come from just hoping customers like the look of the product you’re selling.

 Any marketing, advertising or sales insider will tell you that there are numerous things that make a person more likely to spend their money – and all of these factors ensure the burden of debt is tucked away, out of mind.

 Shrink the cost

 You’re shopping for a new car and there is it – the dream machine that you want, need, deserve.
 The truth might be that you cannot afford the £20,000 price tag.
 So, disappointment sets in, until a friendly salesperson arrives and explains how that price breaks down into £350 per month over a period of months and years.
 Great!
 No more disappointment, your dream car for a smaller figure that sounds achievable each month.

-Psychotherapists call what just happened a ‘reframing’ of the situation – and it’s actual something that fits into a broader group of behaviours, displayed by virtually everyone, called ‘defence mechanisms’.
+Psychotherapists call what just happened a ‘reframing’ of the situation – and it’s actual something that fits into a broader group of behaviors, displayed by virtually everyone, called ‘defense mechanisms’.
 If the reality of the situation is perceived by your brain to be damaging in some form then the tendency is to look for an answer that removes that damaging or unpleasant element.

 What is your brain saying?